PyChina/weekly/content/Issue/issue-381.md

 - [继承和组合: Python OOP指南](https://pycoders.com/link/2267/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn about inheritance and composition in Python.
-You’ll improve your object oriented programming skills by understanding how to use inheritance and composition and how to leverage them in their design.
+In this step-by-step tutorial, you'll learn about inheritance and composition in Python.
+You'll improve your object oriented programming skills by understanding how to use inheritance and composition and how to leverage them in their design.

 (`是也乎:`